 ‘A band!’
 Lettuce said, his maniacal grin increasing twofold in mania levels.
 ‘When are you performing?
 Oh, I knew you wouldn’t be able to stay out of the game for long?’

 ‘The game,’ Scorpius mouthed.

 Lettuce flung his hands out either side of him as if to embrace Scorpius, who took a nonchalant step backwards and inadvertently crushed my toes.

 ‘Uh-huh,’ Scorpius looked mortified.
-‘Actually, I think my true calling is selling cameras, you know?’
+‘Actually, I think my true calling is teaching art, you know?’

 ‘We’re performing at the weekend,’ I chipped in.
 ‘Saturday night.’